EESI/quikr/doc/cli.markdown

 ## Quikr\_train ##
 The quikr\_train is a tool to train a database for use with the quikr tool.
-Before running the quikr utility, you need to generate the sensing matqrix or download a pretrained matrix from our database\_download.html.
+Before running the quikr utility, you need to generate the sensing matrix.

 ### Usage ###
 quikr\_train returns a custom sensing matrix that can be used with the quikr